News|Articles|November 20, 2025

 The Pharmacist's Expanded Role in Care and Education

 The increasing demand for reliable health guidance and support services necessitated a profound evolution in pharmaceutical care, as evidenced by pharmacists’ experiences in the United Arab Emirates.
 Pharmacists reported a marked increase in their engagement in patient education (88.8%) and medication review (76.6%) after the pandemic began.
-The primary counseling areas that pharmacists were engaged in included advice on preventive measures (97.9%), self-isolation and quarantine protocols (93.7%), and guidance on dietary supplements (79.9%).2
+The primary counseling areas in which pharmacists were engaged included advice on preventive measures (97.9%), self-isolation and quarantine protocols (93.7%), and guidance on dietary supplements (79.9%).2

 “The obtained research results indicate that social restrictions and preventive measures are less often supported and applied, while the importance of information on COVID-19 is increasing,” the study authors concluded.1 “It is therefore important to provide reliable, evidence-based education to shape attitudes that contribute to reducing the impact of the pandemic.”